 A special permit is not required to operate on Bighorn Lake; however, boats must display valid registrations for the state in which they are registered.
 Vessels must carry appropriate lights for operating between sunset and sunrise, clean and operating flame arrester, proper ventilations, muffling system and a valid certificate of numbers.

 Depending on the type of boat, sound-producing devices and fire extinguishers may be required.
-A Coast Guard approved, personal flotation device in good and serviceable condition, and of appropriate size for the intended user is required for each person on board.
+A Coast Guard approved personal flotation device in serviceable condition and of appropriate size for the intended user is required for each person on board.

 Watercraft 16 feet and over (except canoes and kayaks in Montana) must also have a type IV throwable PFD on board and immediately available for use.
 In Montana and Wyoming, children under 12 must wear a PFD on boats less than 26 feet that are in motion.

-Detailed state and federal regulations and at visitor centers and ranger stations.
-A Boating map of Bighorn lake is available by clicking here.
+Detailed state and federal regulations are at visitor centers and ranger stations.